PeterLuschny/table/README.md

     python -m site --user-site

-Create the path given in the answer:
+Create the path given in the returned answer:

-    mkdir -p "put the answer from the query"
+    mkdir -p "the answer from the query"

 On Windows this creates the directory: